Dental Hygienist School

 National Board Dental Hygiene Exam (NBDHE)

-• one full day written exam
+• one full day computerized exam

 Commission on Dental Competency Assessments (CDCA)

-• patient treatment clinical exam
+• manikin treatment clinical exam

-• simulated clinical exam
+• objective structured (simulated) clinical exam

 Ohio State Dental Board Ethics/Law Exam